madebits/madebits.github.io/r/linux-csman.md

 `csman.sh` creates and uses random *secret files* using `cskey.sh`.
 Secret files are binary.
 Use `base64` tool as needed to convert them to text.

-Secret files are made of 32 random bytes of `argon2` salt, 512 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths up to 1024 bytes.
+Secret files are made of 32 random bytes of `argon2` salt, 768=512+256 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths up to 1024 bytes.
+Due to encryption, the length of secret files is longer than 768 bytes, but is less than 1024.

 It is not required to use `cskey.sh` directly most of the time, but knowing how to use it as shown in this section will make the `csman.sh` commands later clearer.

 #### Using URandom

-`cskey.sh` uses by default `/dev/urandom` to generate 480 bytes and `/dev/random` to generate 32 bytes of the total 512 secret bytes.
+`cskey.sh` uses by default `/dev/urandom` to generate 480 bytes and `/dev/random` to generate 32 bytes of the total 512 secret bytes of outer layer; and 256 bytes using `/dev/urandom` for inner layer.

 Using `-su` option when generating secrets uses only `/dev/urandom` which [faster](https://security.stackexchange.com/questions/3936/is-a-rand-from-dev-urandom-secure-for-a-login-key) and [better](https://www.2uo.de/myths-about-urandom/).